megangoyette/DG/docs/index.md

 ## Data Governance

-This site contains a collection of standards, processes and useful information from the Data Governance team, a team charged with formalizing behavior and holding people accountable with respect to our company’s privacy and data protection practices.
+This site contains a collection of standards, processes and useful information from the Data Governance team.

-### Markdown
+### Who is Data Governance

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Data Governance is the team charged with formalizing behavior and holding people accountable with respect to our company’s privacy and data protection practices.

 ```markdown
 Syntax highlighted code block